 | Level 5 | Cook Grade 4, F&B Supervisor | $31.30 | $39.13 |

-Estimated full-time rates = current MA000009 base × 1.0475.
-Casual = estimated full-time × 1.25.
-Penalty rates apply on top of these new bases.
-For the current (pre-July) figures and full penalty-rate breakdown, see the 2026 Hospitality Award rates guide.
+Full-time rates from the Fair Work Ombudsman MA000009 pay guide (effective from the first full pay period on or after 1 July 2026).
+Casual = full-time × 1.25.
+Penalty rates, evening/night loadings and overtime apply on top of these bases.
+For the full penalty-rate breakdown, see the 2026 Hospitality Award rates guide.

 Because weekend, public holiday, evening and overtime rates are calculated off the base, every one of those dollar amounts rises too.
-A Level 2 casual Sunday shift that was $58.36/hr becomes roughly $61.15/hr before the flat evening loading — small per hour, large across a roster.
+A Level 2 casual Sunday shift that was $58.36/hr becomes $59.24/hr before the flat evening loading — small per hour, large across a roster.

 Restaurant Award & the Lowest-Paid Floor